 1. Use witch hazel

 Some bath bomb recipes call for adding a few sprays of water to moisten the mix.
 Don't.
 Use witch hazel instead.
 You can find this really cheap at Walmart or Amazon.
+(Walmart is probably cheaper, but often out of stock in my experience).

 2. Temperature control